 - a.
 All parties agree to work together to attempt to overcome challenges and resolve issues and to strive to maintain a sustainable partnership throughout this review and renewal process. - b.
-Any modification of this agreement must be discussed and agreed upon by both PPB and PPS. - c.
+Modifications to this agreement may be made at any time upon mutual agreement between PPS and PPB. - c.
 With the exception of the initial quarterly reviews of this agreement, it is understood that before any major modification of this agreement, except in cases of emergency modification or renewal involving minor modifications, that efforts will be made to engage community stakeholders. - d.
 Legal counsel will participate in any modifications of this agreement. - e.
-Either party may terminate this agreement by providing written notice to the other party no later than January 1 of the school year in which the notice of termination is given.
+Either party may terminate this agreement at any time without cause, upon ninety (90) days written notice to the other party prior to the end of the school year however, both parties agree to make their best effort to notify the other party by January 1st of their intent to terminate the agreement at the end of the current fiscal year.
+In the event of such termination, PPB shall be entitled to payment, calculated on a pro rata for work or services performed.
+In no event shall PPB be paid for work performed or costs incurred after termination, or for costs incurred by suppliers or subcontractors which could have been reasonably avoided.